Professional Standards in Equine Facilitated Interactions

-The Athena Herd Foundation Framework of Professional Standards have been defined to ensure that registered practitioners create and maintain appropriate and effective standards in the delivery of the service.
+The Register’s Framework of Professional Standards have been created to ensure that practitioners create and maintain appropriate and effective standards in the delivery of Equine Facilitated Interactions.
+It brings together both generic best practices and standards for health and social services, as well as the more specific considerations that arise from engaging horses in the process.

-Membership of the Register is a serious ethical commitment and this is embodied in our Ethical Principles, in addition individual registered practitioners are shall commit to our Framework of Professional Standards, as follows:
+Membership of the Register is a serious ethical commitment and this is embodied in the Ethical Principles, in addition practitioners shall commit to the Framework of Professional Standards, as follows.

 - act at all times with sound ethics and morals at all times;